 I should probably preface this post with lots of disclaimers since it’s so personal, but the biggest thing I want to mention is that this process is what works for our family, and maybe it looks different for yours!

-My goal in sharing this is to inspire you to take the time to truly celebrate the life you’ve lived (celebrate those wins, milestones, and accomplishments) and spend time with your partner envisioning what you’d love life to look like for your family in the coming year (maybe you want to tackle holidays differently, plan a big summer trip, focus on finances, create better household systems, etc.).
-The point of this meeting is to put pen to paper to make those dreams a reality.
+I’m sharing this to hopefully inspire you to pause and really celebrate the life you’ve lived this year—those wins, milestones, and accomplishments that deserve a moment of recognition.
+It’s also a great opportunity to sit down with your partner and dream about what you want life to look like for your family in the coming year.
+Maybe it’s rethinking how you tackle holidays, planning a big summer trip, focusing on finances, or creating better household systems.
+The goal of this meeting is to get those dreams out of your head and onto paper so they can actually become a reality.

 Family Planning Meeting Prep & Spreadsheet Template